 |Title:||Asst.
 Athletic Trainer, ATC|

-Tim Glover has been a certified athletic assistant trainer at Ferris State for 13 years and is presently in his 10th year as the athletic trainer for the Bulldogs' NCAA Division I men's ice hockey program.
+Tim Glover has been a certified athletic assistant trainer at Ferris State for 15 years and begins his 12th year as the athletic trainer for the Bulldogs' NCAA Division I men's ice hockey program in 2014-15.
 He also serves as the athletic trainer for the FSU women's soccer and softball teams while assisting with football.

-Along with his sports medicine responsibilities, Glover is the athletics weight room coordinator and a certified strength and conditioning specialist.
-He's also responsible for the coordinating the bidding, purchasing and inventory of all supplies.
+Along with his sports medicine responsibilities, Glover has previously served as the athletics weight room coordinator and a certified strength and conditioning specialist.
+He's also responsible for coordinating the bidding, purchasing and inventory of all supplies.

 Glover also served in an interim capacity for one year (2002-03) as the athletics department's compliance coordinator.
 He holds membership in the National Athletic Training Association and the National Strength and Conditioning Association.